nowprovision/webhookproxy/readme.md

 ## How it works

-You point the web hook callee such as Google Drive to your webhookproxy instance (e.g. set URL to http(s)://fqdn/prefix/webhook).
+You point the web hook callee such as Google Drive API postback to your webhookproxy instance such as https://acmecorp.webhookproxy.com/webhook/swordfish where swordfish is a choosen secret and acmecorp is a choosen subdomain

-When the web hook callee sends a payload (e.g. new file in google drive, new transaction in paypal), webhookproxy accepts the HTTP request, and queues the task of reading the body of the request.
+When the web hook callee sends a payload via POST (e.g. new file in google drive, new transaction in paypal), webhookproxy accepts the HTTP request (but does not complete it yet), and queues the task of reading the body of the request.
+The request is currently in limbo.

-Once a client connects to /poll side the requests are married up and the request payload of the web hook callee becomes the response to the client.
+Once a client connects to /poll/swordfish via GET side the requests are married up and the request payload of the web hook callee becomes the response to the client, a X-Replyid is also provides in the response headers.
+Clients are expected to long-poll /poll/swordfish so there's also someone waiting (as webhook callee may timeout otherwise), for a large number of postbacks you can have several long polling client targetting the same endpoint..

-Once the client processes the payload it returns a response at /reply (using the X-ReplyTo-Id of the /poll response) which is then returned to web hook callee as the response.
+Once the client processes the payload it returns a response at /reply/swordish via POST (using the X-ReplyTo-Id header with value provided by X-Replyid in the poll request), which is then returned to web hook callee as its response.

-Operating in long poll mode latency overhead is minimal, though please check the X-Whproxy-Delay HTTP header.
+Operating in long poll mode latency overhead is minimal, one can check latency overhead via the X-Whproxy-Delay HTTP header on the poll request.

+## Better explained with cURL

+(1) -> curl -vvv -X POST -d 'Hello you have a new file' https://myfilesync.webhookproxy.com/webhook/swordfish

+(2) -> curl -vvv -X GET https://myfilesync.webhookproxy.com/poll/swordfish

+(2) <-
+< HTTP/1.1 200 OK
+< Connection: keep-alive
+< X-Replyid: 0a6d1ecb-e538-4bcc-accc-5d57fb0d7f84
+< X-Whdelaysecs: 0.12126
+< X-Whfrom: 127.0.0.1:33042
+< X-Whheader-Accept: */*
+< X-Whheader-Connection: close
+< X-Whheader-User-Agent: curl/7.43.0
+< X-Whheader-X-Forwarded-For: 1.1.1.1
+<
+* Connection #0 to host myfilesync.webhookproxy.com left intact
+Hello you have a new file%

+(3) -> curl -vvv -X POST -d "File received" -H 'X-InReplyTo: 0a6d1ecb-e538-4bcc-accc-5d57fb0d7f84' https://myfilesync.webhookproxy.com/reply/swordfish

+(3) <- HTTP/1.1 200 OK

+(1) <- HTTP/1.1 200 OK
+< Connection: keep-alive

+* Connection #0 to host myfilesync.webhookproxy.com left intact
+File received%

 ## Enterprise